 Stated differently, it is presumed, even if not said quite explicitly, that the motions which produce the largest response of elastic systems will also produce the largest response of (all possible) inelastic systems (within reasonable engineering accuracy, of course).
-On the basis of this, a huge amount of (unnecessary) research effort has been spent on developing methods of producing EDRS-compatible artificial time histories.

-2 EVIDENCE AGAINST THIS PRESSUMPTION
+2. EVIDENCE TO REFUTE THIS PRESSUMPTION